Excel templates for Scrum Product and Sprint Backlogs

 Conditional Validation in ASP.NET MVC3

-posted on 10 June 2011 in programming
+posted on 10 June 2011 in engineering

 Need to perform validation on a model’s property based on some other state of the model?
 Here’s a way to achieve it using the IValidatableObject interface and data annotations.